zihaoxu/My_Portfolio/README.md

 # Zihao's Portfolio
 Welcome to my data science Portfolio!
 This repository is designed to give you a better sense of who I am, what I am capable of, and what I am passionate about.
-I am currently looking for a summer internship in data science.
 If you are interested in learning more about me, please take a look at my [resume](https://goo.gl/gvVqxW) or visit my [LinkedIn](https://www.linkedin.com/in/zihao-xu/).
 I can also be reached at zxql2015@mymail.pomona.edu through email.

 ## Basic information
 ### Work Experience: